 For busy restaurants, the best choice for a printer may be Star Micronics' TSP143III, which is a faster, easier, and even better POS printing choice.
 From one of the industry's leading mPOS companies, this printer is equipped with LAN, WAN, USB, or Bluetooth connectivity.
 There's also a special web page from the manufacturer which makes it easier to connect the WLAN printer and set it up in AP mode, seamlessly pairing these to your Bluetooth devices or a "plug & play" USB connection.

-This printer is built for restaurants, including the ability to print either data from online orders or receipts for customs using a web browser-based application on your mobile device through the company's online system.
+This kitchen printer is built for hot operations, and it includes the ability to print either data from online orders or receipts for customs using a web browser-based application on your mobile device through the company's online system.
 Once it's installed, simply pair your restaurant's mobile ordering devices to the printer, allowing tickets to easily pop up in the kitchen or receipts to print out for customers.
-The printer also supports Cloud communication, sending print jobs directly through the cloud and reducing lags from order to kitchen.
-Plus, the printer itself creates two-color reports that are crisp and easy to read, in block font for quick viewing.
+The kitchen printer also supports Cloud communication, sending print jobs directly through the cloud and reducing lags from order to kitchen.
+Plus, the kitchen printer itself creates two-color reports that are crisp and easy to read, in block font for quick viewing.